18 of the Most Dangerous Jobs Around the World

 While commercial airline safety has improved in recent years, 75 aircraft navigators from smaller aircrafts—including air-taxis and rural pilots—died in 2016, according to the BLS.
 Human error accounts for many aircraft pilot and flight engineer deaths on the job, along with mechanical failure and turbulent weather.

 Bull riding is a popular and continuously growing sport in America and Australia, with the best professional bull riders raking in millions over the years.
 It’s also the rodeo sport with the highest rate of injury to humans, making it one of the most dangerous jobs.
 According to a six-year Australian study, bull-riding injuries are becoming more frequent, with the most common wounds occurring on the limbs, chest, and brain.
-Don’t miss these 10 fascinating jobs you never knew existed.

 This job isn’t just milking cows or planting vegetables.
 Heavy machinery, in addition to sun exposure, animals, and chemical hazards all pose a significant risk to farmers, ranchers, and other agricultural managers.
 It’s one of the top ten most dangerous jobs in the United States and in many countries around the world, including Australia.
 Most deaths in this industry were transportation accidents.

 For workers in this industry around the world, the potential earnings no doubt outweigh the risks; however, the dangers are rife.
 Cave-ins, explosions, chemical leaks, fatigue, falls, electrocution, toxic fumes, and heavy loads are some of the hazards miners face on the job.
 China has the world’s largest mining industry and also one of the deadliest.
 A report found that the country accounts for 80 percent of coal-mining deaths around the world each year, most a result of explosions.
-These are the 20 dirtiest jobs in the world.

 TV shows and movies might have you believe that cops have one of the deadliest jobs in the world, but in fact, the men and women in blue don’t even crack the top ten most dangerous jobs in the country.
 However, there is one major difference and common risk that police officers face on the job that most other professions don’t: murder.
 Fatalities in other industries are hardly ever from homicide, while a portion of police officer deaths every year are at the hands of others.
 According to the BLS, “Police officers incurred 51 homicides in 2016, up 50 percent from 34 fatalities in 2015.”
 Read on for the 45 things police officers wish you knew.